 The end of the war and the return to peacetime allowed Henry J. Kaiser and Dr. Sidney R. Garfield to introduce a revolutionary model of care to Americans.

-So it was, in July 1945, that they announced that the “first large extension of the family health plan” beyond Kaiser workers would be in Vallejo, California, about 30 miles northeast of San Francisco.
+They announced that the “first large extension of the family health plan” beyond Kaiser workers would be in Vallejo, California, about 30 miles northeast of San Francisco.

 The idea of going to Vallejo with a Kaiser Foundation Health Plan and Hospital resulted from a grassroots invitation from citizens there—a sort of populist request for prepaid medical care.
 That should come as no surprise.
-The new medical care program—nicknamed “a Mayo Clinic for the common man” by one writer of the era—had been a hit with workers in the wartime Kaiser Shipyards in nearby Richmond and was getting nationwide media notice.
+The new medical care program — nicknamed “a Mayo Clinic for the common man” by one writer of the era — had been a hit with workers in the wartime Kaiser Shipyards in nearby Richmond and was getting nationwide media notice.

 “I don’t see why this can’t be done everywhere, for everyone,” said one shipyard worker.
 “This should be for everybody,” added another.
 “We must organize and demand this not only for us workers but for all their families.
 It should be for everybody in America.”

-Against that backdrop, Kaiser Permanente was invited to town by a tenants’ council of the Vallejo Housing Authority to provide care for residents of eight large wartime public housing dormitories.
+Against that backdrop, Kaiser Permanente was invited to town by a tenants’ council of the Vallejo Housing Authority to provide care for residents of 8 large wartime public housing dormitories.
 A doctor was assigned to each dormitory and a clinic was set up within an existing public health service infirmary.

 Meanwhile, with the cooperation of local physicians, a citizen's committee had unraveled wartime bureaucracies to get the government-sponsored Vallejo Community Hospital opened in 1944.
 It was needed because the Mare Island Naval Shipyard at Vallejo and the nearby Benicia Arsenal ordnance facility had drawn thousands of wartime civilian workers.
 The city's few doctors had been swamped by a flood of new patients.

 However, with the war ending, the government was no longer willing to support a community hospital.
-The military-style facility—long, low buildings spread over 30 acres—closed after the war ended in August, leaving thousands of civilian families without medical care.
+The military-style facility — long, low buildings spread over 30 acres — closed after the war ended in August, leaving thousands of civilian families without medical care.

-Before long, the not-for-profit Kaiser Foundation Health Plan needed a full service hospital in Vallejo.
+Before long, the not-for-profit Kaiser Foundation Health Plan needed a full-service hospital in Vallejo.
 So, on April 1, 1947, Kaiser Permanente re-opened the 250-bed Vallejo Community Hospital as its own, having first leased it as surplus property from the Federal Works Agency.
 Later, it bought the hospital at the site where Kaiser Permanente’s Vallejo Medical Center remains to this day.

 “This … marks the beginning of efforts now underway by the Kaiser organization to offer Permanente Foundation facilities to all groups interested in complete prepaid medicine,” the July 1945 announcement read.
 The existing facilities were those on the Home Front of World War II serving Henry Kaiser’s shipyards and steel mill.
 They were in Richmond, Oakland, and Fontana in California and in Vancouver in Washington state.